Home/Legumes/Red Kidney Bean

 Instructions

 1. 1.
-In a large pot, sauté onion and garlic until translucent.
+In a large pot, sauté the onion, garlic, and bell pepper until softened.

 2. 2.
-Add bell pepper, diced tomatoes, red kidney beans, chili powder, cumin, salt, and pepper.
+Add the diced tomatoes, red kidney beans, chili powder, cumin, and vegetable broth.
+Stir well.

 Ingredients